Special Characters in HTML

 (case sensitive)

-ISO Latin-1 codename or meaning
+ISO Latin-1 code name or meaning

-““left double curly quote
+“ “ left double curly quote

-””right double curly quote
+” ” right double curly quote

-'apostrophe (single quote)
+' apostrophe (single quote)

-‘‘left single curly quote
+‘ ‘ left single curly quote

-’’right single curly quote
+’ ’ right single curly quote

 «